EunByu1/EunByu1/README.md

 ## 🌸 Who Am I
 <p align="left">

-- I am an ordinary college student who dreams of the future <br>
+- I am a student who wants NLP and obot AI as a career path<br>
 - My major is Artificial intelligence<br>
 - I like to examine knowledg 🔬
  </p><br>